-There is no universally accepted test on what is public policy; different courts and different tribunals may have different views as to the enforceability of contracts on the ground of public policy (see the Federal Court judgment in Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305).
+There is no universally accepted test on what is public policy; different courts and different tribunals may have different views as to the enforceability of contracts on the ground of public policy (see the Malaysian Federal Court judgment in Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305).

-The Arbitration Act 2005 does not name any specific subject matter that cannot be referred to arbitration.
+The Arbitration Act 2005 does not identify any specific subject matter that cannot be referred to arbitration.

-The question of whether a subject matter is arbitrable is not determined by jurisdictional limitations on the relief that may be granted (see the UK Court of Appeal decision in Fulham Football Club (1987) Ltd v Richards and another [2011] EWCA Civ 855).
-Matters that may have public interest elements have been approved as being non-arbitrable in the Singapore courts, such as citizenship, the legitimacy of a marriage, grants of statutory licences, the validity of the registration of trade marks or patents, copyrights, the winding up of companies, the bankruptcy of debtors and the administration of estates (see the Singapore Court of Appeal decision in Larsen Oil and Gas Pte Ltd v Petroprod Ltd [2011] 3 SLR 414).
+The question of whether a subject matter is arbitrable is not determined by jurisdictional limitations on the relief that may be granted (see the UK Court of Appeal decision in Fulham Football Club (1987) Ltd v Richards and another [2011] EWCA Civ 855; [2012] Ch 333; [2012] 1 All ER 414; [2012] 2 WLR 1008; [2012] 1 All ER (Comm) 1148; [2012] 1 BCLC 335; [2011] All ER(D) 197 (Jul)).
+Matters that may have public interest elements have been approved as being nonarbitrable in the Singapore courts, such as citizenship, the legitimacy of a marriage, grants of statutory licences, the validity of the registration of trade marks or patents, copyrights, the winding up of companies, the bankruptcy of debtors and the administration of estates (see the Singapore Court of Appeal decision in Larsen Oil and Gas Pte Ltd v Petroprod Ltd [2011] 3 SLR 414).
 Malaysian courts would find such judicial findings to be persuasive.

-In Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305, the Federal Court held that the provisions of the National Land Code setting out the rights and remedies of parties under statutory charge over land are exhaustive and exclusive and any attempt to contract out of these rights are void as being contrary to public policy; and hence a dispute triggered by a statutory notice of demand under the National Land Code is not arbitrable under the Arbitration Act 2005.
-Based on this decision, the Malaysian Courts have taken the position where there are statutory provisions that exhaustively set out procedures involving the rights and remedies of parties, then that subject matter will most likely not be arbitrable.
+In Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305, the Malaysian Federal Court held that the provisions of the National Land Code setting out the rights and remedies of parties under statutory charge over land are exhaustive and exclusive and any attempt to contract out of these rights is void as being contrary to public policy; and hence a dispute triggered by a statutory notice of demand under the National Land Code is not arbitrable under the Arbitration Act 2005.
+Based on this decision, the Malaysian courts have taken the position that where there are statutory provisions that exhaustively set out procedures involving the rights and remedies of parties, then that subject matter will most likely not be arbitrable.